 At the Annual Meeting, a "FOR" vote by a majority of votes cast is required for the election of directors (Proposal 1).
 A "FOR" vote by a "majority of votes cast" means that the number of shares voted "FOR" exceeds the number of votes "AGAINST."
 Abstentions and broker non-votes shall not constitute votes "FOR" or votes "AGAINST" a director, and thus will have no effect on the outcome of Proposal 1.
-Proposals 2, 3 and 4 each require the affirmative "FOR" vote of the holders of a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting.
-Abstentions and broker non-votes will have the same effect as a vote "AGAINST" Proposals 2, 3 and 4.
-Proposals 5 and 6 each require the affirmative "FOR" vote of the holders of a majority of the outstanding shares of common stock present in person or represented by proxy and entitled to vote on the matter.
-Broker non-votes will have no effect on the outcome of Proposals 5 and 6, but abstentions will have the same effect as a vote "AGAINST" each such proposal.
+Proposals 2 and 3 each require the affirmative "FOR" vote of the holders of a majority of the outstanding shares of common stock present in person or represented by proxy and entitled to vote on the matter.
+Broker non-votes will have no effect on the outcome of Proposals 2 and 3, but abstentions will have the same effect as a vote "AGAINST" each such proposal.